lay295/TwitchDownloader/README.md

 ### Linux - Getting started

-1. Go to realeases and download the latest version for Linux
+1. Go to releases and download the latest version for Linux
 2. Extract the `TwitchDownloaderCLI`
 3. Browse to where you extracted the file and give it executable rights by opening a terminal and executing the following:
 ```